LuiseFreese/blog/PowerApps-beautify.md

 # 3 Tipps to beautify your Power Apps

+Your Canvas apps can look beautiful!
+I shared some tipps in another blogpost before, this time I want to show you three 5 minute tricks to make your Power Apps prettier.

 ## Fluent UI icons

 Power Apps offers you a broad variety of icons - and recently, there some were nice additions announced and rolled out.
 But if we want to create even more visually appealing apps, it makes sense to extend our pretty little icon library.
 Microsoft provides us with [Fluent UI](https://developer.microsoft.com/en-us/fluentui#/).